 Pitch your tent on our hill and be nestled in your own private micro forest!
 Several sites exist along an old logging road with dense forest on either side.
 Follow the road up for the bird's eye view of Birdhous, our co-working landscape.
 You can come down to help out with farm chores and cool off in the river, or head further in to explore the forest.
 Plenty of room to get lost in.

 Our property straddles the Barton/Glover line in Vermont's Northeast Kingdom.
-Last year, Glover earned the title of "Town Doing the Best Job of Keeping Vermont Weird" in the Seven Daisies Awards.
+Recently, Glover earned the title of "Town Doing the Best Job of Keeping Vermont Weird" in the Seven Daisies Awards.
 The well known Bread and Puppet Theatre and Museum puts on fantastical, political, sometimes heady but always masterful productions all summer.

 - Check in: After 2PM

 - Accepts bookings: 6 months out Weeknight discount: 10% off

 Great Leaf Peeping, Political Puppet Shows at nearby Bread & Puppet, and tons of fall activities to explore throughout the Nort...Read more

 Natural features you'll find at Forested Tent Sites in Vermont.

 If you stayed here and have some insider info for us, let us know!

 My time at Birdhous was so pleasant - and inspiring!
 I love the work these young women are in the midst of and it is exciting to support them with Hipcamp.
 The property is beyond fabulous - looking out over a stunning hill onto their barn and home.
 The different tent sites are fabulous - #1 is my favorite (but Emma said she loved #2.
 They're all great...)!
 My quick dip in the river was such a pleasant surprise.
 Wish this crew all of the success!